 The program is available to everyone!
 That’s right – parents, grandparents, friends and neighbors can participate.
 In fact, to boost their rebate level, many families sell cards to friends, neighbors and co-workers.
 This is especially easy with the T.R.I.P. program.
 Gift cards are an easy solution for corporate bonuses, incentives and holiday giving.
 Churches purchase scrip for diaconate and benevolent giving and then use their earned rebates to offset LCS tuition costs for struggling families.

 We don’t have children at LC.
 Why would we participate?

 Actually, many couples start banking rebates before they even begin their families or make up their minds about Christian education.
 Although rebates earn no interest and have no cash value, participants may save rebates indefinitely.
 Some savers are hopeful grandparents creating a “rainy day fund” to help with future grandchildren’s tuition.
 Participants may always gift their rebates to other enrolled families.
 Some choose to bless others through a rebate donation to the Tuition Assistance program.
 Others designate a church as the recipient.

 How is the rebate paid out?

 Families with tuition bills will see a credit on their statements twice yearly – November and May.
 Families with no tuition accounts at LC receive an annual statement in late January giving the balance being held under their name.
 If participants have designated a church as a recipient that church’s Board will be given discretion as to disbursement.

 How are recipients designated?

-On the lower left-hand corner of the order form a purchaser may specify who will benefit from rebate generated from their purchase; this can be their own household, another household, a church, or the Tuition Assistance fund.
+On the lower left-hand corner of the order form, a purchaser may specify who will benefit from the rebate generated from their purchase; this can be their own household, another household, a church, or the Tuition Assistance fund.